MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

 1. Follow the instructions in the [guide for creating an access review of groups or applications](create-access-review.md), to create the review of the application's role assignments.
 Configure the review to apply results when it completes.

    > [!NOTE]
-   > If you create an access review and enable review decision helpers when creating the access review, then the decision helper recommendations are based on the 30-day interval period depending on when the user last signed in to the application using Microsoft Entra ID.
+   > If you enable review decision helpers when creating the access review, then the decision helper recommendations are based on the 30-day interval period depending on when the user last signed in to the application using Microsoft Entra ID.

 1. When the access review starts, ask the reviewers to give input.
 By default, they each receive an email from Microsoft Entra ID with a link to the access panel, where they [review access to the application](perform-access-review.md).